 There are a lot of payment processors out there these days, and everyone seems to have their favorite.
 This can create a minor headache for nonprofits as fundraising teams juggle various integrations, check for the latest updates, and track the ever-changing fee structures.
-Now, Venmo, a social payment app, has joined the conversation—and it’s in a class of its own.
-“I’ll Venmo you” has entered our common parlance, and most of us have wasted at least a few minutes scrolling through Venmo feeds, interpreting what various emojis mean in terms of reimbursements.
+Now, Venmo, a mobile payment service app, has joined the conversation—and it's in a class of its own.
+“I'll Venmo you” has entered our common parlance, and most of us have wasted at least a few minutes scrolling through Venmo feeds, interpreting what various emojis mean in terms of reimbursements.
 (And we've carefully coded our own emoji messages for brunches, dog sitting, and takeout!)

 How Venmo works

-A quick refresher on Venmo’s raison d'être: the mostly-mobile peer-to-peer payment service can be used to send, request, and receive payments.
+A quick refresher on Venmo's raison d'être: the mostly-mobile peer-to-peer payment method can be used to send, request, and receive payments.
 Users download the app on their phone, make an account, and then link it to their bank accounts.
 Then, they can pay people using their credit or debit card or pay directly from their Venmo stockpile.
 When they reimburse a friend for that kale smoothie, they can share their payment far and wide, making everyone think, “My life is empty; I should really drink more kale smoothies!”
 Or they can donate to a fundraiser and make everyone think, “I should stop buying so many kale smoothies and donate to a good cause!”

 This is where you come in, nonprofiteer.